 Disabled non-performant duplicate sites check in summariser.

-Added scripts that support building packages for SL7 which are compatible with CentOS 7.
+Added scripts that support building packages for SL7 which are compatible with CentOS 7 to enable the software to be built on the latest OSes.

-Fixed handling of group attributes in storage records.
+Fixed handling of group attributes in storage records to allow storage accounting to be aggregated by community subdivision.

-Added setup script for installation on alternative operating systems.
+Added setup script for installation on alternative operating systems so that the software can be used in a wider variety of infrastructures.

-Added more unit tests.
+Added more unit tests to improve the quality of the code and streamline quality assurance activities.

-Minor bug fixes and tweaks.
+Developed many minor bug fixes and tweaks to improve the overall quality of the software.

 Feedback on satisfaction

 The APEL project uses a development process based around GitHub, which includes a semi-automatic testing procedure used to assess the quality of software releases.
 For details of the testing procedure used, see the APEL Development Process document.
 Table 2 summarises the results of testing this release.

+Once these automatic and manual checks were passed, the server-side software was rolled out to a pre-production system for testing and feedback from users, and the client-side software was submitted though the EGI release process so that feedback could be collected on that part of the software.
+Neither feedback process raised any issues with the software so it was put into production.

 Table 2 - APEL 1.5.1 testing results